Information and resources for parents and caregivers of children with Down syndrome in New Zealand

 Just over half of children with Down syndrome are born with a heart or bowel issue.
 An operation may be needed immediately or when the baby is older.

 People with Down syndrome do have features in common, but they also closely resemble their parents and family.
 Many characteristics are attributed to Down syndrome, but any one person will only have some of them.
-Each person is an individual, with a unique appearance, personality and set of abilities.
+Each person is an individual, with a unique appearance, personality, and set of abilities.
 The extent to which a child shows the physical characteristics of the syndrome is no indication of their intellectual capacity.

-Documentaries of raising children with Down Syndrome:
+Documentaries about raising children with Down Syndrome:

 Watch: Raising kids with Down Syndrome